 It’s no surprise after Nintendo realized the excellent use for its D-pads, it was quickly protected.
 This original cross design of the 1980s Nintendo D-pads was then patented.
 It has been dubbed as one of the most famous patents in the gaming industry.
 Probably because so many have tried to replicate something better, but with no considerable success.

-After realizing how well this design works for regular consoles, Nintendo decided to upgrade the D-pad.
+After realizing how well this design works for regular consoles, Nintendo decided to upgrade it.
 They then kept it permanently as their directional control on gaming console controllers as the ‘+Control Pad’.

 There now exists various forms of D-pads on all different controllers from all the big gaming companies.
 The primary mechanism, however, is still the same.
 This part of the patent is free to be used by anyone, hence many replicas exist.